What are admin, config, and local ? in Mongo db Compass !

 - Purpose: The config database is used in a sharded cluster to store metadata and configuration details for the cluster.

-- It contains information about shards, databases, and collections in a sharded setup.
+- Key Features:- It contains information about shards, databases, and collections in a sharded setup.

 - Tracks chunk distribution and migrations between shards.